ynikitenko/yarsync/README.rst

 * can be installed on `Windows <https://superuser.com/questions/300263/how-to-use-rsync-from-windows-pc-to-remote-linux-server>`_.

 ``yarsync`` runs successfully on Linux.
-Feel free to report to us if you have problems (or success) running it on your system.
+Please report to us if you have problems (or success) running it on your system.

 -------
 Safety